Policy debate: Rural debate

 The Rural Debate Initiative ("RuDI") expands access to debate to secondary school students residing in rural America.
 RuDI partners with top college programs to provide weekly coaching sessions, internal debate tournaments and summer debate camps to rural students in a virtual format at no cost.
 RuDI is organized by a five-member board, including Executive Grant Zhang, President Kelly Mu, Assistant Jared Shirts, Outreach Ambassador Ann Schulte, and Coach Joseph Smith.
 The RuDI also provides supplemental programs such as leadership development initiatives and career development workshops to champion and leverage the assets unique to rural communities and rural individuals, such as their pride of place, close-knittedness, and diverse set of practical skills.

 Championships

 High school

-There is some dispute over what constitutes the "national championship" in the United States per se, but two tournaments generally compete for the title:
+There is some dispute over what constitutes the "national championship" in the United States per se, but three tournaments generally compete for the title:

-The Tournament of Champions held at the University of Kentucky, and the National Speech and Debate tournament sponsored by the National Forensic League (now known as the National Speech & Debate Association).
+The Tournament of Champions held at the University of Kentucky, the National Debate Coaches' Association Championship (NDCA), and the National Speech and Debate tournament sponsored by the National Speech and Debate Association (formerly known as the National Forensics League).
 For the highest level of competition, the Tournament of Champions is generally considered to be the more prestigious title to hold.